gperdrizet/hill_climber/docs/source/user_guide.rst

 Hyperparameters
 ---------------

-**step_size** (default: 0.1)
+**step_size** (default: 0)
+   Mean of the normal distribution used for perturbations.
+Controls the central tendency of perturbation magnitude.
+A value of 0 means perturbations are centered around no change, with the actual changes determined by ``step_spread``.

+**step_spread** (default: 1.0)
-   Controls the magnitude of perturbations.
-Larger values make bigger changes but may overshoot optimal solutions.
-Smaller values are more precise but slower.
+   Standard deviation of the normal distribution used for perturbations.
+Controls the variability and typical magnitude of changes.
+Larger values create more dramatic perturbations, smaller values make more subtle adjustments.

 **perturb_fraction** (default: 0.1)
    Fraction of data points (or rows, if ``perturb_row=True``) to modify in